Key information found in this section includes the Budget and Financial Aid Application Process.

 Your taxable income must be verified using the FAFSA's IRS Data Retrieval Tool.
 Yale does not require parents to provide parent data on the FAFSA.
 If you filed your federal tax return electronically at least two weeks prior to the date on which you submit your FAFSA, or submitted your paper return 6-8 weeks prior to the date on which you submit your FAFSA, you may be eligible to use the IRS Data Retrieval tool.
 We strongly encourage you to provide consent to the IRS to upload data from your federal tax return at the time you complete your FAFSA.
 If you have not completed your tax return yet, you will not be able to use Data Retrieval until you do.
 However, you can complete the FAFSA using estimates and go back later to complete the Data Retrieval.
 If you do not use the IRS Data tool, you will need to request an IRS transcript.
 To request an IRS transcript, visit the IRS Welcome to Get Transcript page.

-For all students applying for institutional financial aid, you must submit a complete signed copy of your 2016 tax returns, including all schedules and W-2 forms.
-Applicants that do not and are not required to file a tax return can submit the Student's Non-Tax Filer Statement (see #7 below).
+For all students applying for institutional financial aid, you must submit a complete signed copy of your 2017 tax return, including all schedules and W-2 forms.
+Applicants that do not and are not required to file a tax return can submit the Student Non-Tax Filer Statement (see #6 below).
 If you are married or engaged you must also provide your spouse or fiancée's information.

-A signed copy of your tax return, including all schedules and the W-2 form(s).
-All students applying for institutional financial aid must submit a copy of the 1040, 1040A or 1040EZ.
+A signed copy of your or your parents tax return, including all schedules and the W-2 form(s).
+All students applying for institutional financial aid must submit a copy of the 1040, 1040A or 1040EZ for themselves as well as their parents (and spouse, if married).

 If you the student did not, and are not required to file a U.S. Federal or Puerto Rican tax return for 2017, you must provide a Student Non-Tax Filing Statement along with income documentation.